The Constitution of Grace Fellowship Evangelical Free Church

 Section 3: Admission

 - Application for membership to the Church shall be made to the elders.
-Applicants shall be given a copy of the Constitution and By-Laws of the Church.
+Applicants shall be given a copy of the Constitution and Bylaws of the Church.

-- Applicants shall supply with the elders written personal testimony of their salvation through faith in Jesus Christ and evidence of their understanding of and agreement with the Statement of Faith, the Constitution and By-Laws of the Church.
+- Applicants shall supply the elders with written personal testimony of their salvation through faith in Jesus Christ and evidence of their understanding of and agreement with the Statement of Faith, the Constitution and Bylaws of the Church.

 Section 4: Conduct

-- All members and regular attendees are called upon to heed the scriptural admonition:”Do not be conformed to this world, but be transformed by the renewal of your mind that you may prove what is the good and acceptable and perfect will of God”(Romans 12:1).
-Be an “example in speech and conduct, in love, in faith, in purity”(I Timothy 4:12), and to abstain from any act or practice which may be harmful in its influence or a stumbling block to the weak (Romans 14:13- 21).
+All members and regular attendees are called upon to heed the scriptural admonition:”Do not be conformed to this world, but be transformed by the renewal of your mind that you may prove what is the good and acceptable and perfect will of God”(Romans 12:1).
+Be an “example in speech and conduct, in love, in faith, in purity”(1 Timothy 4:12), and to abstain from any act or practice which may be harmful in its influence or a stumbling block to the weak (Romans 14:13- 21).